 - Over the door, hangers are great for home and shows.
 I like the metal ones, they are a bit sturdier than the plastic variety.
 At home, they make great towel hangers in the wash racks, and on the road, they make great bridle hooks.
 There are many styles out there to choose from.

 - Vice grips.
 If you don’t have a pair, just move some mats without them.
 These tools can allow a five-year-old to move mats one handed!
 Because they lock in place, they are also good for gripping things that the pliers and your strength can’t do alone.

 Vice grips are great for moving mats!

-At shows, it’s also handy to have a tool kit with everything you will need to set up the stalls.
+- At shows, it’s also handy to have a tool kit with everything you will need to set up a show stall.
 I like to mark all of the handles with initials, barn name, or you could use hot pink or orange tape around everything to mark it as yours.